-The Transit was transformed by Jaguar into a secret test vehicle for the XJ220’s engine and running gear early on in the development of the XJ220.
-The van even had a ladder and roof rack fitted as part of its disguise.
-Unless you noticed the big ZR high speed tyres and XJ220 alloys, there are few clues to the 542bhp engine lurking underneath.
+The XJ220 van has attended the Goodwood Festival of Speed to demonstrate its power and unusual engine and layout.
+The van even has a ladder, roof rack and newspaper left on the dash as part of the disguise.
+Unless you noticed the big ZR high speed tyres and Jaguar alloys, there are few clues to the 542bhp engine lurking in the back.

-The XJ220 powered Transit is a monstrous hybrid of supercar and builders van.
-Powered by the 542BHP twin turbo V6 engine, this oddball creation will out accelerate most sports cars with ease.
-0-60 is estimated at under 5 seconds and sprint to a ton in around 10 seconds.
+The XJ220 powered Transit is a monstrous hybrid of supercar and builder’s van.
+Powered by the 542BHP twin turbo V6 engine, this oddball creation will out accelerate sports cars, let alone vans!